 In 2012, the district issued limited tax general obligation (LTGO) bonds resulting in \$1,860,000 in nonvoted debt and has been paying debt service (principal and interest) on this debt since issuance of these bonds.
-The district anticipates early payoff of this debt in December 2023, reducing the total expense of debt service and making the district debt free for the first time since its formation in 2006.
+The district paid off this debt in December 2023.
+By paying off these bonds four years early, the district reduced the total expense of debt service and making the district debt free for the first time since its formation in 2006.